humio/python-humio/CONTRIBUTING.rst

 ============
 Contributing
 ============
 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

 Ways To Contribute
 ==================
 There are many different ways, in which you may contribute to this project, including:

    * Opening issues by using the `issue tracker <https://github.com/humio/python-humio/issues>`_, using the correct issue template for your submission.
-   * Commenting on open issues.
+   * Commenting and expanding on open issues.
    * Propose fixes to open issues via a pull request.

 We suggest that you create an issue on GitHub before starting to work on a pull request, as this gives us a better overview, and allows us to start a conversation about the issue.
 We also encourage you to seperate unrelated contributions into seperate pull requests.
+This makes it easier for us to understand your individual contributions and faster at reviewing them.

 Setting Up `humiolib` For Local Development
 ===========================================